mananjhaveri/midas_iiitd_task_nlp/README.md

 Also, I tried to use the currently famouse and powerful *FastText* vectorization.
 It was computationally very heavy and my Laptop crashed thrice while trying to use it.
 So, went with *TfidfVectorizer* only.

-Find the compelete source code for Fast Text in [src/fast_text.py](https://github.com/mananjhaveri/midas_iiitd_task/blob/main/src/fast_text.py).
+Find the complete source code for Fast Text in [src/fast_text.py](https://github.com/mananjhaveri/midas_iiitd_task/blob/main/src/fast_text.py).

 <br>
 <br>